 It’s not just our emotional experience that is compromised by our anger.
 There is an increasing volume of medical research pinpointing all of the ways that anger is detrimental to our physical well-being.
-For instance, recent research published by psychologists Edward C. Suarez, Ph.D., James G. Lewis, Ph.D., and Cynthia Kuhn, Ph.D., in Brain, Behavior, and Immunity (Vol. 16, No. 6) found that men who have a high degree of hostility and anger are more likely to have higher levels of an immune system protein that’s linked to several risk factor for cardiovascular problems.
-Add to that the statistic cited by www.DivorcePeers.com that 20% of the general population has levels of ongoing hostility high enough to be dangerous to their own health, and it becomes apparent why more and more individuals are seeking anger management solutions
+For instance, recent research published by psychologists Edward C. Suarez, Ph.D., James G. Lewis, Ph.D., and Cynthia Kuhn, Ph.D., in Brain, Behavior, and Immunity (Vol. 16, No. 6) found that men who have a high degree of hostility and anger are more likely to have higher levels of an immune system protein that’s linked to several risk factors for cardiovascular problems.
+Additionally, understanding that 20% of the general population has levels of ongoing hostility high enough to be dangerous to their own health (originally cited by www.DivorcePeers.com, 2016), it becomes apparent why more and more individuals are seeking anger management solutions.

 Although people can choose from a number of methods and sources which offer help with anger management, we offer something unique.

-At The Option Institute, we offer a variety of programs, each designed to help with different types of challenges, as well as various approaches to increasing happiness and comfort.
-However, if you feel that you’re facing challenges you can’t handle or you want to examine and re-construct every aspect of yourself, come to the Inner Strength program
+At The Option Institute, we offer a variety of programs, each designed to help with different types of challenges, as well as various approaches to increasing happiness and comfort and dealing with anger.
+However, if you feel that you’re facing challenges you can’t handle or you want to examine and re-construct every aspect of yourself, come to the Inner Strength Boot Camp program.GET STARTED

 And it cost a lot.
 Over the next few years I became increasingly tired and ineffective.
 My productivity fell.
 I slept a lot and felt more and more unable to face people, my job, the demands of my life.
 Finally I was diagnosed with Major Depression.
 I spent 6 weeks in a prominent psychiatric hospital.
 The doctors concluded I suffered from a chemical imbalance and prescribed an antidepressant, along with other drugs.
 I returned to work but gradually, once again, slipped into the heavy, tiring existence of depression.
 My career was on hold, I was incapable of sustaining a relationship, and my sons only said they loved me on Christmas or on my birthday.